 Debt is debt no matter how you describe it.
 Debt means you borrowed money, which should be returned to the lender accordingly.

-However, there is a huge difference between the two types of debt.
-Good debt refers to borrowed money to fund an investment or something that could benefit you in return.
-Bad debt, on the other hand, is money borrowed to pay for purchases that depreciate.
+However, there are two types of debt.
+Good debt refers to money borrowed for funding investments or other things that could benefit you in the long run.
+Bad debt, on the other hand, is money borrowed to pay for purchases that depreciate in value.

-An example of good debt is getting a personal loan to pay for your child’s tuition.
-You borrow money to invest in your child’s education, which could benefit them in the long term.
+An example of good debt is a personal loan used to pay for your child’s tuition.
+You borrow money to invest in your child’s education, which will benefit them in the years to come.

-Good debt can also be a way to boost your income.
-Some people apply for short-term loans to fund a small business that could earn them profits.
-A few also borrow to pay for online classes that could boost their skills, making them more competitive when applying for high-paying jobs.
+You can also boost your income with good debt.
+Some people apply for short-term loans to fund small businesses.
+A few also borrow money to pay for classes that could boost their skills, giving them an edge when applying for high-paying jobs.

-Bad debts don’t usually offer the same benefits as good debts.
+Bad debts don’t offer the same benefits as good debts.
 Bad debts sometimes result from impulse buying or bad spending habits.
-If you fail to compute because you didn’t have a plan for emergencies and resort to high-interest loans out of desperation, that's also considered a bad debt.
+If you fail to plan for emergencies and resort to high-interest loans out of desperation, that's also considered a bad debt.

-In these times of crisis, it sounds impossible to be debt-free.
-Although financial experts understand why you need to borrow money sometimes, they won’t encourage you to keep on borrowing, especially if your income can’t cover your debt repayments.
-You can always consider trying out a good debt, but you should also do the math before taking out a loan you can’t pay for.
+In times of crisis, it's nearly impossible to avoid debts.
+However, financial experts don’t encourage repeated loans, especially if your income can’t cover your debt repayments.
+Always do the math before taking out a loan.